Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 meatball subs raw ingredients that are labeled

-For the Meatballs:
+For The Meatballs:

-• 3¾ pounds (60 ounces) lean ground beef
+• 2 pounds of lean ground beef

 • 2 eggs, lightly beaten

-• 1 teaspoon garlic powder
+• ½ teaspoon of garlic powder

-• 1 teaspoon kosher salt
+• ½ teaspoon of kosher salt

-• ½ teaspoon black pepper
+• ¼ teaspoon of black pepper

-For the Sauce:
+For The Sauce:

 • 2 (28-ounce) cans of crushed tomatoes

-• 1 (15-ounce) can tomato sauce
+• 1 (15-ounce) can of tomato sauce

-• 1 teaspoon dried basil leaves
+• 1 teaspoon of dried basil leaves

-For the Sub Sandwich:
+For The Sub Sandwich:

 • Additional chopped fresh parsley for garnish if desired

-PRO TIP
+PRO TIP:

-Make sure you choose a hearty sub roll for these meatball subs.
-Softer rolls will not hold up to the sauce and meatballs.
 The ones that I have found work best are from your local bakery or the bakery department at the grocery store.
 Also, a large loaf of french bread, cut into 4 sections, works great too.

 CHEESE: If you prefer a sharper cheese, you can substitute sliced provolone cheese for the sliced mozzarella.
 In addition, if you can not find sliced mozzarella cheese, you can use grated mozzarella cheese in its place.